 Biofilms, humans, and disease

 Biofilms seem to be able to form and cling to just about any external surface as long as it’s wet.
 This may naturally beg the question — does that mean they can form inside the human body as well?
 It certainly is wet enough and, indeed, we find that the answer is ‘yes’.
 According to the National Institutes of Health, more than 65% of all microbial infections are caused by biofilms.
-That might strike you as a lot but you need to keep in mind that the vast majority of infections are common like urinary tract infections, catheter infections, common dental plaque formation and so on.
+The vast majority of these infections are common like urinary tract infections, catheter infections, dental plaque formation, and so on.

 Pathogenic biofilms also plague prostheses and various medical implants like artificial joints and heart valves or pacemakers.
 This first came to the medical community’s attention in the 1980s when bacterial biofilms were found on intravenous catheters and pacemakers.

 “When people think of infection, they may think of fever or pus coming out of a wound,” explains Dr. Patel from the Mayo Clinic.
 “However, this is not the case with prosthetic joint infection.
 Patients will often experience pain, but not other symptoms usually associated with infection.
 Often what happens is that the bacteria that cause infection on prosthetic joints are the same as bacteria that live harmlessly on our skin.
 However, on a prosthetic joint they can stick, grow and cause problems over the long term.
 Many of these bacteria would not infect the joint were it not for the prosthesis.”